Institute of Asian and African Countries

 The graduates of the Institute get a diploma in "Oriental and African Studies" with a specialization in philology, political science, history or economics.
 The staff of the Institute has worked out the syllabus and text books on History of Asian and African countries and on Oriental Literature as well as books on languages, history, ethnology, geography and economics of the certain regions.
 More than 40 oriental and West-European languages are being taught at the Institute.

+The Institute partners with many other educational institutions internationally.
+Its partners in Malaysia include the Sultan Idris Education University, Universiti Sains Malaysia, and the Academy of Malay Studies at the University of Malaya.